Night Drives in Hwange National Park

 Nantwich Concession

 Nantwich Lodge is situated in the Nantwich Concession, which is a private wildlife reserve located in the southeastern part of Hwange National Park in Zimbabwe.
-It covers an area of approximately 25,000 hectares and is managed by a private company called Imvelo Safari Lodges.
+It covers an area of approximately 25,000 hectares.
 The concession is named after the Nantwich Pan, a large waterhole that attracts a wide variety of wildlife, including elephants, buffalo, lions, hyenas, and many species of birds.

 The Nantwich Concession is known for its remote and untouched wilderness, providing a unique safari experience for visitors and holds a permit to provide night drives in Hwange.
 The concession is only accessible by 4×4 vehicles, and visitors can enjoy guided game drives, bush walks, and bird watching.
 The concession is also home to several safari lodges, including the Nantwich Lodge, which offers comfortable accommodations and an authentic African safari experience.